amine-java/counter-maven-plugin/README.md

 		</plugins>
 	</build>

-The excludeGroupId is optional and can be ignored, this is used by the pluggin to ignore a specific group id in the counting dependencies process.
+The excludeGroupId is optional and can be ignored, this is used by the plugin to ignore a specific group-id in the counting-dependencies process.

 3- Launch mvn compile and you should get messages regarding the number of dependencies within your project as well as the number of active profiles.